Tshekedi Khama: Regency

 Tshekedi was installed regent on 9 January 1926, and promptly dissolved the regency council.
 In order to consolidate his position, he banished the influential Ratshosa family and destroyed their property.
 The Ratshosa sued Tshekedi, who ultimately prevailed in the Judicial Committee of the Privy Council.
 The incident prompted Sir Charles Rey, the British Resident Commissioner, to try to curb the chief's powers, as a result of which the two men frequently clashed.
 In 1933, Tshekedi had Phineas McIntosh, a white man, flogged in public.
 Rey used the opportunity to suspend Tshekedi as regent, and had Royal Marines sent from Cape Town.
 An inquiry led by Admiral Edward Evans, the acting high commissioner, led to Tshekedi being deposed from his office, but he was quickly reinstated.

 As regent, Tshekedi opposed both the diminution of chiefly authority and attempts by South Africa to annex the protectorate.
 During World War II he strongly supported the British and encouraged enlistment in the British forces.

 Opposition to Seretse's marriage

-In 1948 Seretse Khama, who was then studying in England, informed Tshekedi that he intended to marry Ruth Williams, a white English woman.
+In 1948 Seretse Khama, who was then studying in England, informed Tshekedi that he intended to marry Ruth Williams, an English woman.
 Tshekedi opposed the marriage, as did the South African and Rhodesian governments.
-Initially, Tshekedi managed to maintained his support, but at a kgotla on 20 June 1949 Seretse managed to secure the support of most of his people, some of whom suspected that Tshekedi opposed Seretse in order to secure the kingship for himself.
+Initially, Tshekedi managed to maintain his support, but at a kgotla on 20 June 1949 Seretse managed to secure the support of most of his people, some of whom suspected that Tshekedi opposed Seretse in order to secure the kingship for himself.
 After Seretse was acclaimed paramount chief, Tshekedi and some of his followers went into temporary exile in Rametsana, in the Kweneng district of Botswana.
 In 1950 both Seretse and Tshekedi were exiled by the British, although Tshekedi was allowed to return in 1952 as a private citizen.